 |Curvature||To show curvature or curve tension or not|

 |Smooth Outline||To show outline antialiased (default) or not.
 Contours without antialiasing will render faster|

 |Contour Direction||To show contour direction arrows on the starting point or not.|

-Additionally, you can control whether open contours are rendered filled or as outlines in the Glyph Window section of Preferences.
+Additionally, in the Preferences > Glyph Window, you can control how thick the glyph outline should be rendered and whether open contours are rendered filled or as outlines.

 Note that open contours can be identified by special rectangular marks on their ends: